 Marketing Blog/Press Release (70 points) -- Students will create an online public blog where they will post their marketing and business takes.
 They will answer queries posted on Moodle and based on trending course subjects.
-We will use this media for posting case studies and other assignments.

 Students are urged to use Blogger as the platform for their blog, though WordPress or another platform can be used.
-You can find links to the blogs of all the students in this class at "Rob's

-Class Blog" -- robpriewe.blogspot.com
+You can find links to the blogs of all the students in this class at "Rob's Class Blog" -- robpriewe.blogspot.com